yannydu/CE/README.md

 ## Future Improvements

-	1. System learns from User to create better required study time equation
+	1. System learns from User to create better required study time equation.
-	2. Improved UI design
+	2. Improved UI design.
-	3. Optimizing algorithms to improve efficieny and space
+	3. Optimizing algorithms to improve efficieny and space.
-	4. Deploying the program online so that program is more easily accessable
+	4. Deploying the program online so that program is more easily accessable .

 ## Sources